 Background music should be just that… in the background.
 That doesn’t mean it has to put you to sleep!

 Often, a subtle and classy backdrop that speaks of elegance and restraint is desired for these times, and if this is what you are looking for, we can provide you with the desired level of sophistication for these parts of your event.

 We have both timeless standards and tasteful renditions of contemporary ballads in all sorts of instrumental formats.
 We have solo (cocktail) piano, piano & orchestral ensembles, jazz arrangements, and more.
 We can lean more towards certain genres and styles to better reflect your own personal tastes and those of your guests, and we can also incorporate fun themes or different cultural elements to help you celebrate your heritage.

-Done artfully, musical programming for your cocktail and dinner segments can be more than just white-noise… it can actually serve a purpose.
-By moving gradually between different types of instrumentation and by transitioning slowly from instrumental music to light vocal selections, these segments can be used to shape the mood of your event by subtly and almost subconsciously preparing your guests for what is coming ahead.
+Done artfully, musical programming for your cocktail and dinner segments can be so much more than just white-noise. it can actually serve a purpose and set a tone.
+By moving gradually between different types of instrumentation and by transitioning slowly from instrumental music to light vocal selections, and even into contemporary selections, these segments can be used artfully to shape the mood of your event by subtly and almost subconsciously preparing your guests for what lies ahead.